 This restaurant serves up food that reminded me of what I found in Nepal.
 For those who are looking for a taste of the Himalayas with warm dumplings (mo mos), delicious dhal soups, and a noodle soup called thukpa, this restaurant will make you feel like you’re high up in the mountains.

 Angry Chicken – Korean Fusion

 This place is pretty small, so it’s not great for a relaxed meal out, but if you’re dying for fried chicken or bibimbap, angry chicken has flavorful and delicious fried food for cheap.

 I’ve searched high and low and this tavern has the best and most affordable schnitzel in town.
 It’s also served up with a little bit of Spätzle, a soft egg noodle, and potato salad, Swabian style from Germany’s south.
 It’s not a fancy place but it’s cozy and friendly.
 Note that they open at 4pm.

 Good Morning Vietnam – Vegan Vietnamese

 This used to be my absolute favorite Vietnamese restaurant for its authenticity.
-Recently the restaurant went vegan, which is unfortunate because they used to have an absolutely delicious crispy duck breast, but I lament that it is still a good spot if you have a craving for Vietnamese food.
+Recently the restaurant went vegan, and while I still feel they’re working their new menu out, it’s still a good spot if you have a craving for Vietnamese food without the animal products.
 It’s a little hidden so be sure to go through the courtyard to find it.

 Every time someone visits me, I bring them to this Lebanese joint where you can get a teller plate large enough to serve three people for only €11.
 It’s a stone’s throw from Klunkerkranich and I highly recommend combining the two!